grandma-collaboration/grandma-cookbook/doc2/Checking_Alerts_3.md

 You will also see the GW alerts in SkyPortal.
 On the dashboard, you will find the most recent GW alerts and their classifications.

 ![Checking Alerts 2](media/check_ss2.png)

+## This can also be explained on the [GCN website](https://gcn.nasa.gov/missions/lvk) for the LVK mission.